aparnansu/aceyduecey/README.md

-# aceyduecey
-Acey Duecey implementation in Python
+# Acey Duecey implementation in Python

 This is a program that implements [Acey Deucey](https://en.wikipedia.org/wiki/Acey_Deucey_(card_game)).